developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

 Deploying Oathkeeper is a two-step process when it comes to [Kubernetes].

-We first need to deploy Oathkeeper Maester, the Operator that converts Kubernetes CRDs to Access Rules for the Oathkeeper server.
+We first need to deploy Oathkeeper Maester[^maester], the Operator that converts Kubernetes CRDs to Access Rules[^access-rules] for the Oathkeeper server.

 ### Deploy Oathkeeper Maester